-Updated as of 7-23-14; the most recent update includes a PED violation by Lane Johnson of the Eagles, who now lead the NFL with 3 violations in the last 18 months.
+Updated as of 8-22-14; the most recent updates include PED violations by Donald Stephenson of the Chiefs, Orlando Scandrick of the Cowboys, Reshad Jones of the Dolphins, and a violation by Lane Johnson of the Eagles, who now lead the NFL with 3 violations in the last 21 months.

-But there is a silver lining: the Seahawks have had ZERO PED violations in the last 14 months, and only one, the Irvin violation, in the past 18 months.
+But there is a silver lining for the Seahawks: they have had ZERO PED violations in the last 15 months, and only one, the Irvin violation, in the past 21 months.
 After leading the NFL with 5 PED suspensions from December 2010 through May 2013, and after an apparent attempt to "clean house", it appears the Seahawks are finally distancing themselves from the stigma of being known as the leading PED team.

-So here is a list of NFL teams and the number of PED violations they have had over the last 18 months:
+Here is a list of NFL teams and the number of PED violations they have had over the last 21 months:

 Below is a list of the teams who have snatched up players with previous PED suspensions in the last couple of years:

 Talib- to NE and then to DEN; Wright- to S.F.; Cunningham- to S.F. and then to NYJ; Browner- to NE; Love- to MIN.
-The 49ers, who have not had any players on the PED suspension list over the last few years, but who also lead the NFL in signing players with previous PED suspensions, apparently had no qualms with signing Wright and Cunningham, both players who have been previously suspended.
+Since 2012, the Patriots and the 49ers are the league leaders in signing players with past PED violations.
+The 49ers, apparently had no qualms about signing Eric Wright and Jermaine Cunningham, both players who had been previously suspended.